 Learn about WTO: Role & Objectives here

-ASEAN also known as Association for Southeast Asian Nations, is an organisation which is concerned with countries in Southeast Asia.
-It was formed on August 08, 1967 in Bangkok, Thailand.
+ASEAN also known as Association for Southeast Asian Nations is an organization that is concerned with countries in Southeast Asia.
+It was formed on August 08, 1967, in Bangkok, Thailand.
 It consists of 10 countries in the Southeast Asian region along with two observer countries (Papua New Guinea and Timor Leste).
-Its main aim is to encourage intergovernmental cooperation along with promoting political,economic,educational and socio cultural integration among all its member countries along with other Asian countries.
+Its main aim is to encourage intergovernmental cooperation along with promoting political, economic, educational, and socio-cultural integration among all its member countries along with other Asian countries.

 Read about ASEAN and its Objectives

-SAARC or South Asian Association for Regional Cooperation is an economic and political organisation comprising of eight countries- Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Afghanistan and Sri Lanka.
-It was formed in 1985.
-It is headquartered in Kathmandu, Nepal.
-Its aim is to promote the welfare of the South Asian people and to improver their standard of living.
+SAARC or South Asian Association for Regional Cooperation is an economic and political organization comprising eight countries- Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Afghanistan, and Sri Lanka.
+Headquartered in Kathmandu, Nepal, it was formed in 1985 with the aim to promote the welfare of South Asian People and to improve their standard of living.

-Learn more about the Important International Organizations and their Headquarters
+Learn more about Important International Organizations and their Headquarters